N3XT0R/WP-XPub/docs/development.md

 }
 ```

-Pass your configurator instance to the plugin bootstrap before calling `boot()`.
+Pass your configurator instance to the plugin bootstrap before calling `init()`.